The breadth and depth of our research portfolio is a hallmark of Bristol's world-renowned reputation in Geographical Sciences.

 Quantitative Spatial Science

-Our group addresses a wide range of social, political, economic, demographic, health and environmental research questions.
-Many studies have important implications for policy, democracy, social justice, sustainability, and/or human flourishing.
+Our group addresses a wide range of social, political, economic, demographic, health and environmental research questions by utilising and developing spatial methods.
+Our research is theoretically driven and leads to important implications for policy, democracy, social justice, sustainability, and/or human flourishing.